Religion

 But is religion another stumbling block in the road of people’s life?
 Unfortunately, the answer is yes.
 How then is religion a stumbling block that leads people away from God?

+1. The first reason religion can be a cause people to stumble is due to Syncretism.
 Syncretism is the belief that all religions lead to the same God.
 Those who advocate for syncretism maintain that all religions are true and equal, even if their beliefs differ by an enormous degree or stand in direct contradiction.
 Take for example a quote by Paulo Coelho, who says, “All religions lead to the same God, and all deserve the same respect.
 Anyone who chooses a religion is also choosing a collective way for worshiping and sharing the mysteries.”
 Unfortunately, this view has become increasingly prevalent in our collective thinking.
 For example, Oprah Winfrey unabashedly teaches Syncretism.
 On national television she stated, “While Christianity is a valid way to achieve high states of spirituality, it must not be considered a unique way, or a correct way.”
 On another occasion she stated, “I’m a free-thinking Christian who believes in my way, but I don’t believe it’s the only way, with 6 billion people on the planet.”

 Unfortunately, this view stands in direct opposition to the New Testament.
 Every writer of the New Testament would strongly protest such statements.
 In fact, Christ is recorded as stating the issue like this, “I am the way, and the truth, and the life.
-No one comes to the Father except through me (John 14:6 ESV—italics added).
+No one comes to the Father except through me” (John 14:6 ESV—italics added).

 The apostle Peter would join Christ’s claim.
 On the Day of Pentecost the apostle Peter stated emphatically, “This Jesus is the stone that was rejected by you, the builders, which has become the cornerstone.
 And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved” (Act 4:11-12 ESV—italics added).